LarsHajdronKolajder/D0020E/README.md

 - `DB_URL`: Database URL for Digiprime, can be set to use another database.
 - `PORT`: Port to launch Digiprime.
 However, the image only exposes port `3000` so leave this alone.
 - `DATABASE_URL`: Database URL for Negotiation Engine, can be set to use another database.
+- `LEDGER_URL`: MongoDB database URL for the Ledger, use your own.

 ### Persisting data